jae1911/sitecontent/content/wiki/trans/transphobes.md

  - Hormone blockers are now new “Since the mid 1900's…” and “the royal college of psychiatrists in 1998…”[^23]
  - Hormone blockers aren't harmful to bone density[^24]·[^25]
  - Social/Familial support helps and decreases the likelihood of a suicide from 50% to 4%[^26]·[^27]·[^28]·[^29]
+ - There is more regret for knee surgery than for gender-affirming operations[^30]

 You can access all of those articles through [Sci-Hub](https://sci-hub.se/) for free (or you can DM the DOI to the [Sci-Hub bot on Telegram](https://t.me/scihubot)).
 If you need help understanding some words, expression or some studies, ask around, it is never shameful to ask for help in a subject you don't know about.